 There were plenty packed into this great film, and we all have our favorites, but I particularly liked the one where Scrooge and Marley bailed out the business, which had been run into the ground and bankrupted by Mr. Jorkin.
 Of course, like our modern-day bailouts, there were strings attached, were there not?
 Unlike the other Scrooge classics, the Ghost of Christmas Past really elaborated on the transition of a young, eager Ebenezer Scrooge, to an increasingly ruthless and morose one after the death of his sister and the departure of his fiancé.
 The death of his beloved sister was a grim reflection of his own life, having been blamed for the death of his mother by his estranged father.
 A harsh and cruel scene, punctuated by the cry of the new life as his sister died, was yet another added on explanation for the soured attitude of Ebenezer Scrooge.

 Ebenezer Scrooge helped squeeze out his former mentor and benevolent boss, Old Fezziwig and had no trouble at all in cutting a poor man’s wages by 20%, merely for the privilege of keeping his job.
-Greed and parsimony fed upon themselves and Ebeneezer Scrooge tightened the business down after Marley’s death, with barely any overhead at all.
+Greed and parsimony fed upon themselves, and Ebeneezer Scrooge tightened the business down after Marley’s death, with barely any overhead at all.
 This is not because Scrooge could not afford it, he just became increasingly bitter and miserly.

 Another favorite was the encounter with his housekeeper Mrs. Dilbert where she thought he had lost what was left of his mind.
 He trolled her just long enough to have some fun and then sent her on her way with a Christmas bonus.
 Their Christmas morning dance of disbelief was just a delight.
-It was really a marvel as to how much was packed into the short minutes of this film and it was done brilliantly.
-Again, this scene was a departure from the other Christmas Carol classics and was on of my favorite scenes in all of the movies that I have watched.
+It was really a marvel as to how much was packed into the short minutes of this film, and it was done brilliantly.
+Again, this scene was a departure from the other Christmas Carol classics and was one of my favorite scenes in all the movies that I have watched.

 Memorable Quotes: